aleksaan/diskusage/README.md

 ```cmd
 diskusage.exe -path "c:/somedir"
 ```
-if you want to get 20 biggest directories in a d:/somedir
+if you want to get 20 biggest directories in c:/somedir

 ```cmd
 diskusage.exe -path "c:/somedir" -depth 1
 ```
-if you want to get only d:/somedir size
+if you want to get only c:/somedir size

 ```cmd
 diskusage.exe -path "c:/somedir; d:/otherdir"